philou/philou.github.com/source/_posts/2017-10-12-mobbing-around-the-world-for-48h-dot-dot-dot-whos-in.markdown

 ## Let's try it !

 As any new idea, it's also very likely to fail miserably ...
+The communication overhead could turn out overwhelming.
+The mob might not be resilient to frequent changes after all.
+It could work but not bring any reduction to cycle time.
+There is a ton of reasons for this to fail.

 The best way to find out is to try !

 > 💡 Stupid ideas that work become great ideas. [[XP moto](https://ronjeffries.com/articles/tricks/pick-something-stupid/)]